MatthewKing/Bagger/readme.md

 License
 -------
-SimpleTypeBuilder is licensed under the [Boost Software License](http://www.boost.org/users/license.html).
+Bagger is licensed under the [Boost Software License](http://www.boost.org/users/license.html).
 Refer to license.txt for more information.